asjir/FunnyORM.jl/README.md

 It will try to link to tablename, which by default is lowercase, pluralised model name.

 </details>
-Now we can query the db:
+Now we can query the db.

 ```julia
 using DataFrames
 db[Person[month_of_birth=[2, 4], person_source_value="%F%", year_of_birth=1900:1930]]